College Access and Success

 McCormick Center for Early Childhood Leadership

 The McCormick Center serves as a voice for the early childhood workforce by advocating for better working conditions and compensation, supporting emerging leaders from under-represented groups, and strengthening professional standards.
-For more information about the Center, click here.
+Find more information about the McCormick Center.

-- To learn about their Program Evaluation Tools – The Program Administration Scale (PAS) and The Business Administration Scale for Family Child Care (BAS) click here.
+- Learn about their Program Evaluation Tools – The Program Administration Scale (PAS) and The Business Administration Scale for Family Child Care (BAS)

 Center for the Study of Child Care Employment

-The Center for the Study of Child Care Employment is focused on achieving comprehensive public investments which enable and reward the early childhood workforce to deliver high quality care and education for all children.
+The Center for the Study of Child Care Employment (CSCCE) is focused on achieving comprehensive public investments which enable and reward the early childhood workforce to deliver high-quality care and education for all children.
 They conduct cutting-edge research and propose policy solutions aimed at improving how the nation prepares, supports and rewards the early care and education workforce to ensure young children’s optimal development.
-For more information about the Center, click here.
+Find more information about CSCCE.

-- To learn about SEQUAL – a multi-purpose tool for examining and improving environments in which early childhood teaching staff work and learn click here.
+- Learn about SEQUAL – a multi-purpose tool for examining and improving environments in which early childhood teaching staff work and learn

-- To learn about the Early Childhood Higher Education Inventory - a mechanism to describe the landscape of a state’s early childhood degree program offerings, at the associate, bachelor’s, master’s, and doctoral levels, click here.
+- Learn about the Early Childhood Higher Education Inventory – a mechanism to describe the landscape of a state’s early childhood degree program offerings, at the associate, bachelor’s, master’s, and doctoral levels

 Are you interested in conducting an early childhood workforce study in your state?
 Child Care Services Association can help.
-For more information on conducting a workforce study in your state click here.
+Find more information on conducting a workforce study in your state.

-To see an example of a statewide early childhood education workforce study conducted in North Carolina, along with regional Factsheets for the state, you can start here.
+See an example of a statewide early childhood education workforce study conducted in North Carolina, along with regional Factsheets for the state.

 Looking for guidance on conducting a workforce study?
 Check out: Tackling an Early Childhood Workforce Study: Important Considerations and How to Conduct a Workforce Study in your state.